[photo by Nick Powell, Antarctic Photo Library]

 And what about that other research and support vessel, the Polar Star?
 Fortunately, unlike last season when there reports of fires and other casualties, this year we've heard nothing.
 Or perhaps there's another reason...the vessel has had a severe communications failure during the northbound voyage, so no news may mean just...no news.
 As of 23 March it was west of southern California and heading north.

 Things are getting weird in the world.
 Presumably not for the 42 Pole winterovers, as they've already been social-distanced from the rest of the world for more than a month.
-But for McMurdo...the RNZAF flight scheduled for this week (as early as the 18th) will not be bringing any people south...only taking people north.
-And those northbound passengers may find themselves required to self-isolate in NZ for 14 days per this NZ Customs page.
+But for McMurdo...the RNZAF flight scheduled for this week (as early as 18 March) will not be bringing any people south...only taking people north.
+And those northbound passengers may find themselves required to self-isolate in NZ for 14 days per NZ Customs restrictions at the time..
 And things are also getting interesting on the other side of the continent as Chile has closed its borders to all foreigners effective 18 March.
 Apparently they will allow the Laurence M. Gould (LMG) to dock in Punta Arenas (scheduled date 21 March) as well as the Nathaniel B. Palmer (scheduled date 25 March)...but the arrangements for the 2020 Palmer Station winterovers to arrive in Chile and head for Palmer are still uncertain.

 Another medical update...this one totally unrelated to COVID-19, the disease caused by SARS-CoV-2...on 14 March the AAD conducted an emergency medevac from McMurdo...their chartered A-319 flew south from Hobart to McMurdo and flew an ill patient to Christchurch.
 Conditions were challenging as the temperature at McM was -22ºF/-30ºC with wind chill.
 Here is the AAD news article; the photo above left of the aircraft on deck at McMurdo is from that article.